OsaidM/CohortDataStrucuters/README.md

 - solve a leetcode problem(algorithm) after that

-`and as someone said "leetcode a day keeps unimployment away" 🤠`
+`and as someone said "leetcode a day keeps unemployment away" 🤠`

 ---